Mikejo5000/vsts-docs-pr/docs/report/analytics/performance-latency.md

 ms.date: 11/15/2017
 ---

-# Performance and Latency of the Analytics Service for VSTS
+# Performance and latency of the Analytics Service for VSTS

 **VSTS**